jbampton/ruby-eclipse-cheatsheets-to-dita/README.md

 This project uses [Ruby](https://www.ruby-lang.org/en/) and tries to be and easy to use tutorial on all things  [Ruby](http://ruby-doc.org).

 Ruby dates back to the 1990's and was first created by a Japanese man named [Yukihiro "Matz" Matsumoto](https://en.wikipedia.org/wiki/Yukihiro_Matsumoto).

 Hey come and check out the [Ruby in 4 seconds](https://youtu.be/ayx4fASYkZU) video.

+[Ruby](https://www.ruby-lang.org/en/) is very [powerful](https://www.ruby-lang.org/en/documentation/success-stories/), is growing in popularity and is currently ranked 11th on the [TIOBE Index](http://www.tiobe.com/tiobe_index).

 There are two types of Ruby files: .rb, .rbw